gordonhgraham/movie-app/README.md

 ## Available Scripts Eject

-After checking out the Eject branch you can build the react native project and run it on your devices.
+After checking out the EJECT branch you can build the react native project and run it on your devices.
 See the [React Native Documentation](https://facebook.github.io/react-native/docs/running-on-device.html) for more details.

 `react-native run-ios`
 Attempt to open iOS Simulator then run app if you are on mac and have a simulator installed.